batsonjay/uploadDistributor/docs/Implementation-plan.md

 - Renamed `upload.ts` to `receive.ts` to better reflect the daemon's role in receiving files
 - Updated shared module to use `send.ts` for client-side file sending
 - Updated variable names and comments throughout the codebase
-- Maintained API endpoint as `/upload` for backward compatibility
+- Changed API endpoint from `/upload` to `/receive` for consistency
+- Renamed `uploadId` to `fileId` in all API responses and internal code
+- Renamed the "uploads" directory to "received-files" to match the new terminology
+- Renamed the processor from `upload-processor.ts` to `file-processor.ts`

 ## Current Progress (as of May 11, 2025)